alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 and it was neither edited nor rewinded.
 Does this prove that I'm not living in a simulation?

-Again we are back to simulating the whole universe, which even Bostrom acknowledges is an impossible task.
+Again we are back to simulating the whole universe as the only sensible scenario, which even Bostrom acknowledges is an impossible task.

 ## Why a Simulation?